Advice and guidance on the health needs of migrant patients for healthcare practitioners.

 The likelihood that an HBV infection will become chronic depends upon the age at which a person becomes infected.

 There is an increased risk of chronic infection where immunity is impaired.

-Chronic infection leads to persistent infectivity, and can also lead to liver cirrhosis and malignant change in the liver.
+Chronic infection leads to persistent infectivity, and in about 20% of adults can also lead to liver cirrhosis and malignant change in the liver.

 HBV is transmitted through contact with infected blood or body fluids by the following routes:

 - sharing or use of contaminated equipment during injecting drug use